Loraine Kelly condemned by viewers over 'uncomfortable' interview with Gemma Arterton

 Loraine Kelly has been panned by viewers for an “uncomfortable” interview with Gemma Arterton in which she probed about her weight and commended the actress for being a “normal” size.

-Interviewing the St Trinian’s actress on Lorraine on ITV on Monday morning, the 56-year-old Scottish television presenter told Arterton she was a “normal size” unlike other actresses and actors in the industry who are “thin”.
+Interviewing the St Trinian’s actress on Lorraine on ITV on Monday morning, the 56-year-old Scottish television presenter told Arterton she was a “normal size” unlike other actresses and actors in the film industry who she said were “tiny”.

 “You’re a normal size, I must admit I’ve had Hollywood actresses in here.
 I’ll be honest with you Gemma they’re tiny,” Kelly said.